Origins

 Early on, the refactoring was partly driven by switching models — different AI collaborators leave different fingerprints in the code, and reconciling those styles is real work.
 Later, with Claude as primary collaborator, the refactoring shifted to architectural: breaking 6,000-line monoliths into composable modules, unifying parameter systems, killing dead code paths that accumulated from rapid feature iteration.

 The git log tells the real story: 39 reverts, 58 abandoned features, 116 regression fixes.
-I got excited about adding an understanding layer that could pick up nuance from Sly Stone, and early on I'd abandon maybe a third of what the AI generated.
+I would get excited about adding an understanding layer that could pick up nuance from say Sly Stone, and early on I'd abandon maybe a third of what the AI generated.
 But those abandoned branches weren't wasted — they were how the architecture found itself.

 Reverts + abandoned features — % of commits by month